paurabassa/Dev-Data-Prod/Description.md

 ---

-This document describes the shinyapp developed as the final assigment of the course *Developing Data Products*.
+This document describes [this shinyapp](https://paurabassa.shinyapps.io/project) developed as the final assigment of the course *Developing Data Products*.

 It uses the shinny interface to visualize the data in the `HairEyeColor` dataset.
 This dataset is a 3-dimensional array resulting from cross-tabulating 592